-In conclusion, several independent lines of evidence indicate that permafrost thaw did not release vast quantities of fossil CH4 associated with the transient warming events of the LDT, suggesting that large emissions of CH4 from old carbon sources will not to occur in response to future warming (medium confidence).
+In conclusion, several independent lines of evidence indicate that permafrost thaw did not release vast quantities of fossil CH4 associated with the transient warming events of the LDT.
+This suggests that large emissions of CH4 from old carbon sources will not occur in response to future warming (medium confidence).

 How much emissions do we expect in the future?

-Near-surface permafrost is projected to decrease significantly under future global warming scenarios (high confidence, Section 9.5.2), thus creating the potential for releasing CO2 and CH4 to the atmosphere, and act as a positive carbon-climate feedback.
+Near-surface permafrost is projected to decrease significantly under future global warming scenarios (high confidence) (Section 9.5.2), thus creating the potential for releasing CO2 and CH4 to the atmosphere, and act as a positive carbon–climate feedback.